Return to Photo Index Return to Clickable Map Return to Home Page

 Cappadocia; Goreme, Turkey

-I am peering from the third floor of this magnificent church; the ancient residents of Cappadocia have
+I am peering (and waving) from the third floor of this magnificent church.
+The ancient residents of Cappadocia have

-carved out of the relatively soft, volcanic tuff, multi-storied homes, churches, and monasteries -
+carved out of the relatively soft, volcanic rock (tuff) these multi-storied homes, churches, and monasteries -

 Cappadocia; Goreme Outdoor Museum, Turkey

-(Uchisar Pinnacle at upper right) - near Goreme, Turkey
+(Uchisar Castle at upper right) - near Goreme, Turkey

 Cappadocia; Uchisar, Turkey